 Eating rituals and strange food combinations

-Excessive, obsessive or compulsive over-exercising can often go hand in hand with eating disorders.
+Excessive, obsessive or compulsive over-exercising often goes hand in hand with eating disorders.

 Wearing loose clothing